fmauch/evolution-taskwarrior/README.md

  * Requires evolution >= 3.36.0

-**Note**: If evolution is installed on ubuntu using `apt`, you probably need to install the development header package `evolution-dev` and `libebook1.2-dev`, as well.
+**Note**: If evolution is installed on ubuntu using `apt`, you probably need to install the development header packages `evolution-dev` and `libebook1.2-dev`, as well.

 ## Installation
 For evolution >= 3.40.0: